Switch adapted toys

 Switch adapted toys are toys or devices which have been adapted so that their original switches are redirected to a larger external switch that is easier for the user to interact with.
 Many children and adults with limited fine and gross motor skills cannot play with regular battery-operated toys.

-A switch adapted toy by AdaptedDesign with two external accessible switches on each side that operate music and lights from the toy.

 For children or young people who have profound and extremely limiting physical and intellectual disabilities, operating a switch adapted toy may be the first independent thing they can do, which builds confidence and enjoyment as well as intellectual stimulation and potential learning.

 Accessible Switch Features

 Depending on the user's abilities, different switches are available for different purposes, including: finger switches, foot switches and button switches of many different sizes and varieties.
 Some switches have special textural coverings - soft fabric, "squishy" latex, pom pom, or "bump" patterned for the visually impaired.
 Use of switches depends on the user's muscle tone, spasticity, visual ability, cognitive function and interests.
 Switch adapted toys can generate blinking or changing lights and music, speaking, vibration, noises, fans, aromatherapy, massage, songs with number, alphabet or nursery rhyme content and even voice recording and playback.